×

 Approximately 1 vCPU core and 1 GiB of memory are reserved on each worker node and removed from allocatable resources.
 This is necessary to run processes required by the underlying platform.
 This includes system daemons such as udev, kubelet, container runtime, and so on, and also accounts for kernel reservations.
 OpenShift Container Platform core systems such as audit log aggregation, metrics collection, DNS, image registry, SDN, and so on might consume additional allocatable resources to maintain the stability and maintainability of the cluster.
 The additional resources consumed might vary based on usage.

 As of OpenShift Dedicated 4.11, the default per-pod PID limit is 4096.
 If you want to enable this PID limit, you must upgrade your OpenShift Dedicated clusters to this version or later.
-OpenShift Dedicated clusters running on earlier versions use a default PID limit of 1024.
+OpenShift Dedicated clusters running versions earlier than 4.11 use a default PID limit of 1024.

 You cannot configure the per-pod PID limit on any OpenShift Dedicated cluster.